 In the final third there were yet more new flavor components- sweet cedar, leather, molasses, bread, and a muted version of the pepper.
 At this point I finally lost what had been a particularly long, wild, and unattractive ash.
 During this last portion the flavors came across the smoothest and the smoke became gradually creamier until I decided to set it down.

 More often than not, limited edition cigars just don’t deliver the way you think they should.
 This one delivered in spades.
 The Satori was crazy complex and flavorful with a myriad of tasting notes appearing in rapid succession.
 It had a smooth and easy draw, which made it a breeze to taste the relentlessly full flavors it was casting.
 I also think it may have earned the title of “smokiest cigar ever.”
 Smoke production bordered on ridiculous at certain points.
 The burn was a little off and it had a funky ash, but who cares when it tastes like this.
 I give the Viaje Satori Zen 2013 an A grade, this was an exceptional smoke and I had a lot of fun reviewing it.
 If you like boring cigars, avoid the Satori at all costs.
-If you’re looking for a seriously unique, complex and flavorful smoke, check these out, right now we’ve got boxes and 5-packs available.
+If you’re looking for a seriously unique, complex and flavorful smoke, check these out.